-2.9.5 Historical Resources Protection (was 3.3.1)
+2.9.5 Historical Resources Protection

 The M.D. and the City shall not support resource extraction development proposals in areas within the IDP area that are known to possess unique historical features which would be disturbed or destroyed by resource extraction.